ahills/browse/README.md

 Configuration goes in `$BROWSE_CFG`, or `~/.browse` by default.
 Profiles are invoked by launching `browse` with the profile name as the program name.
 The easiest way to accomplish this is usually to create symbolic links.
-A profile's configuration file is either a file named after the profile with `.cfg` appended, or a file named `config` in a directory named after the profile.
-For example, a `search` profile's configuration may be `$BROWSE_CFG/search.cfg` or `$BROWSE_CFG/search/config`.
+A profile's configuration file is named after the profile with `.cfg` appended.
+For example, a `search` profile's configuration would be `$BROWSE_CFG/search.cfg`.
 (The default profile, of course, would be called `browse`.)
 The configuration file uses a simple `key = value` format.
 Whitespace around the `=` will be ignored, but the key must not be preceded by whitespace.

 The `url` key determines the initial URL for the session when not provided on the command line.
 For example, the `search` profile may contain the following: